Balwyn: History

+Pre-European settlement

-The formally recognised traditional owners for the area in which Balwyn is located are the Wurundjeri People, who lived on the land for at least 14,000 years.
+The formally recognised traditional owners for the area in which Balwyn is located are the Wurundjeri people, who lived on the land for at least 14,000 years.
 The Wurundjeri People are represented by the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation.

+19th century

 Following the Foundation of Melbourne, Balwyn was part of Henry Elgar's Special Survey of 8 mi2 in 1841, which was subdivided into small farms and grazing runs.